-During 2023, the Organization incurred joint costs of approximately \$8.7 million for special events and activities that included fundraising appeals.
-Of those costs, approximately \$1.7 million and \$7 million were allocated to "program services" expense and "fundraising" expense, respectively, in the accompanying consolidated statement of activities.
+During 2024 and 2023, the Organization incurred joint costs of approximately \$8.3 million and \$8.7 million, respectively, for special events and activities that included fundraising appeals.
+Of those costs, approximately \$1.8 million and \$1.7 million, respectively, were allocated to "program services" expense and \$6.5 million and \$7 million, respectively, were allocated to "fundraising" expense in the accompanying consolidated statements of activities.